 Students also have access to BayCare’s Personal Advantage, an online resource for help with everything from preparing for exams, to creating a personal budget, to managing stress.

 Pearsall’s role at Polk State includes helping students with disabilities successfully access College programs and services.
-Access for students with disabilities can be more challenging as courses have moved from a face-to-face to an online environment.
+Access for students with disabilities can be more challenging as courses have moved from face-to-face to an online environment.

 “We provide technical assistance and we are doing as much as we possibly can,” she said.

 “If, for example, a student is requesting a reader or scribe for exams due to their disability, the College has purchased a limited number of licenses for assistive software.
-Programs like JAWS, which is a speech-to-text software, is available and free to students.”
+Programs like JAWS, which is a speech-to-text software, are available and free to students.”

 Polk State has the following software available free to students with disabilities:

 - JAWS Screen Reader Software by Freedom Scientific.
 JAWS is designed to read aloud what is on the computer screen and to give users navigational tools to allow access to all screen and web content.